1mono2/schedule-app/README.md

      ```
    - Note: This will set up a local PostgreSQL database through Supabase

+   - Run database migrations:
+     ```bash
+     # Create a new migration file which is created by drizzle-kit
+     bun run db:generate

+     # Apply all pending migrations
+     supabase migration up
+     ```
+   - Note: Migration files are stored in the `supabase/migrations` directory

 2. **Authentication Setup**
    - Go to Google Cloud Console
    - Create a new project